yukcw/aws-lambda-layer-cli/README.md

 # AWS Lambda Layer CLI Tool

-A powerful command-line tool for creating and publishing AWS Lambda layers for Node.js and Python.
+A ~~powerful~~ vibe-coded command-line tool for creating and publishing AWS Lambda layers for Node.js and Python.

 ## Features